Calisto-Mathias/Haiku-GSoC-Contributions/README.md

 A big thank you to my mentors, Niels Sascha Reedijk and Humdinger, for their ongoing support and guidance throughout the GSoC project.
 Their timely responses and insightful advice made the process smoother and helped me overcome many challenges and self-doubt.

 I’m excited to keep contributing to the Haiku operating system and look forward to future opportunities to grow and learn.

+## Keeping Track of this Project

+Haiku uses the Gerrit Revision Control system for keeping track of changes and commits.
+You can find the current status of my project on this changeset: [Haiku Review](https://review.haiku-os.org/c/haiku/+/8096)!